shutch42/modmata/README.md

 This has the advantage of better error checking, faster communication, and more readable code.

-The library is specificially designed for use on an [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo), or any Arduino IDE compatible microcontroller that uses a Atmega 32u4 chip.
+The library is specificially designed for use on an [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo), or any Arduino IDE compatible microcontroller that uses an Atmega 32u4 chip.
 Specifically, this library was made to simplify the programming on the [Lattepanda 3 Delta](https://www.lattepanda.com/lattepanda-3-delta), but it can be used on any computer with an Arduino Leonardo plugged in via USB.

 ### Functionality
 By default, the library has functions to work with digital and analog I/O, servos, I2C, and SPI.
 These functions are listed in [Functions.h](https://github.com/shutch42/modmata/blob/main/Functions.h).